"See the people walking down the street

 - 1 ½ lbs. beetroots about 4 med-large sized beets

 - 3 Large strips orange peel

-- 2 tbsp Sucanat or brown sugar I omitted this
+- 2 tablespoon Sucanat or brown sugar I omitted this

 - 2 Scallions sliced

-Divide the greens among 4 salad plates, spoon the beet salad over the greens, and serve.
+- Divide the greens among 4 salad plates, spoon the beet salad over the greens, and serve immediately.

 **I used clementines strips and grated zest so I added the clementine segments to the salad.
 It made sense to me since it's called Orange Scented Beet Salad so why not use the orange segments after using the peels and the zest?
 Also, since I didn't use additional sugar, the sweet and tanginess from the oranges added additional depth of flavor.